yuribz/grades-dsc/README.md

 ## DSC Courses: Assignment Grades
 A general framework to use automated pipelines to enter grades into the Canvas Gradebook according to the Canvas roster.
+Developed for Data Science Courses at University of California, San Diego.

 Author: Yacun Wang, April 2023